Seizure of Bulgaria's Corpbank: Delyan Peevski

-Until 2014, Vassilev and Delyan Peevski, the owner of a vast network of media entities, were friends.
+Until 2014, Vassilev and Delyan Peevski, the owner of a large network of media entities, were friends.
 Corpbank financed some of his business activities.
 Peevski's business expansion, which was funded by Corpbank, made it so that he controlled around 85% of Bulgarian media.

 At some point, the two men had falling out.
 Vassilev told Peevski that he would discontinue funding Peevski's business expansion.
 The relationship became so sour that at one point, each man claimed that the other was trying to murder him.

 Peevski retaliated by using his media outlets to spread rumors that Corpbank was financially unstable.
 Corpbank's depositors argue that these reports as well as the collaboration between Peevski and the prosecution have triggered the run on Corpbank (see section: Bank run) that ultimately led to its downfall.
-We, the Citizens, an NGO which represents thousands of depositors at Corpbank, has submitted an application against Peevski under the US Magnitsky Act while other depositors are currently litigating against him in New York under the Racketeer Influenced and Corrupt Organizations Act.
+We, the Citizens, an NGO which represents thousands of depositors at Corpbank, submitted an application against Peevski under the US Magnitsky Act while other depositors are litigated against him in New York under the Racketeer Influenced and Corrupt Organizations Act.

 Moreover, after the bank run in the third week of June 2014, the administration of the bank asked for conservatorship from the Bulgarian National Bank.
 The Bulgarian National Bank withdrew the bank's license on 6 November 2014 based on an obscure report, which it refused to make public: Corpbank's depositors argue the report relied on unacceptable methodology which artificially devalued its assets.
 Meanwhile, Peevski and his fellow party members from DPS introduced а Bill to Parliament modifying the Law on Banking Insolvency retroactively: critics argue the amendments are meant to help Peevski deviate key assets of Corpbank, such as Dunarit and Petrol.

 Peevski grew up with connections; his mother, according to The New York Times, used to head the national lottery empire and is the ultimate leader over Peevski's growing media empire.
 She has strong connections, both economic and political.

 Peevski is both a politician and a businessman.
 He has long been associated with the political party "Movement for Rights and Freedoms" (DPS in Bulgarian).
 Among the locals, the party is known as the "Turkish party" because it promotes the rights of Bulgaria's Turkish minority.

 According to Forbes, "Peevski ... is associated with shady dealings going back years: he was briefly investigated for corruption in 2007 but the case was dropped.
-Because of the scale of his business interests (including those in his mother’s name), he effectively controls large parts of the Bulgarian economy."
+Because of the scale of his business interests (including those in his mother's name), he effectively controls large parts of the Bulgarian economy."

 In 2013, Bulgarian voters elected Peevski as a Member of Parliament.
 The Oresharski Government then appointed him as head of the State Security Agency, but removed him from the position after street protests and demands for the government's resignation.
 Nonetheless, accusations that the government was supporting Bulgarian oligarchs and mobsters continued.